Estonia celebrates Flag Day – a short history

 A national symbol

-The political meaning of the tricolour strengthened at the demonstrations of the 1905 Russian Revolution.
+For Estonians, the political meaning of the tricolour strengthened at the demonstrations of the 1905 Russian Revolution.
 On the day before the seventh Estonian Song Festival in 1910, numerous houses were decorated with national flags until local authorities demanded their removal.

 Demonstration of Estonians in Petrograd on 8 April 1917.

-The colours, however, lived on in the free world.
-In early autumn 1944, tens of thousands of Estonians fled their country in order to escape persecution and deportation by advancing Soviet forces, and established large exile communities in Sweden, Canada, the US and Australia.
-The expatriates maintained the tricolour and other national symbols and promoted their use at every opportunity.
-The 100th anniversary of the Estonian flag was celebrated in exile.
+But the colours lived on in the free world.
+In the early autumn of 1944, tens of thousands of Estonians fled their country to escape persecution and deportation by the advancing Soviet forces, establishing large exile communities in Sweden, Canada, the US and Australia.

 A group of Estonian exiles at ESTO, a global Estonian cultural festival, in Sweden in 1980.